August 23, 2021//Joel Burleson-DavisLast Updated: September 08, 2021

 Let’s face it: When it comes to data security, ensuring your company’s compliance can be a headache, no matter the industry.
 Unfortunately, this problem is made even worse by the realization that compliance requirements extend beyond your internal operations.
 In other words, if your third-party vendors aren’t compliant, neither are you.
-To lighten your load a little bit, here’s a guide for those in the health, medical, and financial industries to help you make sure your vendors are as compliant as you are.
+To lighten your load a little bit, here’s a guide for those in the health/medical, financial, and government-related industries to help you make sure your third-party vendors are as compliant as you are.

 However, staying compliant in a large network that includes many third-party vendors can be difficult.
 Here are some tips to help maintain compliance:

-PCI DSS compliance is a sweeping set of industry standards that apply to any business that accepts credit card payments, aiming to keep financial information secure – and it works.
+PCI DSS compliance is a sweeping set of industry standards that apply to any business that accepts credit card payments.
+It aims to keep financial information secure – and it works.
 In 2019, Verizon reported that it has never investigated a payment card security data breach for a PCI DSS compliant company.

 Our blog has previously outlined the specifics of the four merchant levels of compliance classification, but the heart of PCI DSS compliance comes from 12 mandatory security controls.
 Adhering to these five controls, in particular, can help you ensure the compliance of your vendors: